 To turn it back on, hold the button, back button, or any button for Fitbit Surge and Blaze until you feel your watch vibrate and you see the Fitbit logo on-screen.

-All of Fitbit’s smartwatches have this shutdown setting, including newer models like the Fitbit Sense or Versa 3 as well as legacy models like the Fitbit Versa Series, Surge, Blaze, and Ionic.
+All of Fitbit’s smartwatches have this shutdown setting, including newer models like the Fitbit Sense series or Versa 3+ and legacy models like the Fitbit Versa Series, Surge, Blaze, and Ionic.

-The Fitbit One is the only tracker that allows you to completely turn the device off.
+The Fitbit One is the only tracker that allows you to turn the device off completely.

-Unfortunately, there is no current method to shutdown the Fitbit Inspire Series, Charge Series, Alta, or any of the other tracker models.
+Unfortunately, there is no current method to shut down the Fitbit Inspire Series, Charge Series, Alta, or other tracker models.